 H1/6 BLUE (-) instant trigger: This input will respond to a (-)input with an instant trigger.
 It is ideal for hood and trunk pins and will report on zone one.
-If connecting several inputs to this wire.
-They Should be diode isolated as shown below.

 H1/8 BLACK (-) chassis ground connection.
 Connect this wire to bare metal, preferably with a factory bolt rather than your own screw (screws tend to either strip or loosen with time).
 We recommend grounding all your components to the same point in the vehicle.